 shows how the regional process dovetails with individual processes of the three partners, and interacts with local governments, air quality planning agencies, and other participants to accomplish transportation planning in the Denver region (Chapter 5).

 This document presents current details and understandings.
-However, process details change continually in response to new federal and state laws and regulations, regional issues and initiatives, and the evolving focus of the individual MOA partner agencies.
-To keep this document current, every two years the Regional Transportation Committee considers whether it is necessary to update the document.
-If revisions are deemed necessary, the Regional Transportation Committee identifies which revisions can be accepted simply by committee action, and which must be referred to the Boards of all three MOA partner agencies for endorsement.
-The biennial consideration takes place before mid-year.
-Revisions, if needed, are generally completed by year’s end.
+However, process details change continually in response to new federal and state laws and regulations, regional issues and initiatives, and the evolving focus of eachMPA partner agency.
+TheT Regional Transportation Committee will periodically review this document to ensure it is an accurate reflection of the regional planning process.
+If revisions are deemed necessary, the Regional Transportation Committee identifies which revisions can be accepted simply by committee action, and which must be referred to the boards of all three MPA partner agencies for endorsement.

-2. Planning Geography
+Planning Geography